PAH analysis – overview of EU regulations and testing requirements

 PAH compounds may end up in food as a result of environmental contamination of the raw materials, or they may be formed during the manufacturing or cooking process.
 They are most likely to be present in smoked, roasted, grilled, or dried foods, oils, and fats.
 EU regulations mandate PAH testing to be performed on such high-risk foods and products intended for small children.

-The maximum levels for PAH in different foodstuffs are set in Regulation (EU) No 835/20112.
-Not all PAH compounds need to be screened individually.
+The maximum levels for PAH and other food contaminants in different foodstuffs are set in Regulation (EU) 2023/915.2 Not all PAH compounds need to be screened individually.
 Instead, the legislation places limits on the presence of benzo(a)pyrene and the combination of benzo(a)pyrene, benz(a)anthracene, benzo(b)fluoranthene, and chrysene, known together as PAH 4.
-The maximum concentrations for certain products are outlined in Table 1.
+The maximum concentrations for selected products are outlined in Table 1.

 Table 1: Maximum PAH concentrations in food by product type